nicokaiser/rpi-audio-receiver/README.md

 ### Bluetooth

-Sets up Bluetooth, adds a simple agent that accepts every connection, and enables audio playback through PulseAudio.
+Sets up Bluetooth, adds a simple agent that accepts every connection, and enables audio playback through ALSA.
 A udev script is installed that disables discoverability while connected.

 ### Bluetooth Configuration